a-e-e/StillWatersAquariumPi/stage_1/readme.md

 ### Water level sensor wiring
 Next, we are connecting the water level sensor.
 The etape sensor has 4 pins, but we will only be using the middle two.

 The eTape sensor's envelope is compressed by hydrostatic pressure of the fluid in which it is immersed resulting in a change in resistance which corresponds to the distance from the top of the sensor to the fluid surface.
 The eTape sensor provides a resistive output that is inversely proportional to the level of the liquid: the lower the liquid level, the higher the output resistance; the higher the liquid level, the lower the output resistance.
-We will measure the resulting voltage drop with the ADC.
+We will measure the resulting voltage drop with the MCP3008.

 The water level sensor comes with a 560 ohm resistor, and a 4 pin connector.
 Put aside the 4 pin connector for now.
 That will be useful when we solder components to create a more permanent system.